 - Gain skills in conducting and teaching scholarly activities

 Upon completion of fellowship, fellows will:

 - Be board-eligible for the clinical informatics subspecialty certification exam (Preventive Medicine pathway) and will be prepared to pass the exam to become certified in the subspecialty of Clinical Informatics

-- Have an Individualized Learning Plan that demonstrates that they can independently practice clinical informatics
+- Have completed and Individualized Learning Plan that demonstrates that they can independently practice clinical informatics

 - Have presented at conferences on clinical informatics topics

-- Have completed an informatics scholarly activity, and have submitted an abstract or a manuscript
+- Have completed an informatics scholarly activity, and have submitted an abstract or manuscript

 - Have maintained their primary certification so that they may practice clinically